 Our world was a very different place then, and our company had a different look, but we have retained the pride in our products and sense of responsibility that has served well for over 120 years.
 By retaining the best of the past, combined with the best of today, we can play a part in helping secure a brighter future.

 Today, our master bakers combine traditional methods with today's technology and resources to make some of your favourite products.
 Our success is built on a simple formula: quality food from clean, sustainable ingredients.

 Our business is certainly bigger than it was in 1895.
 We have grown to be the number 1 shortbread brand in Britain and send millions of biscuits, oatcakes and Arran jars across the globe.
-Since 2006 our output has increased by 70% to meet growing demand.
+Since 2006 our output has increased by over 80% to meet growing demand.
 While, naturally, we are pleased with the growth we understand that with it comes responsibility.
 That's why each year we support a wide range of charitable and community activities and in 2016 we began our partnership with Macmillan Cancer Support with the aim of raising £100,000 for them through sales of Paterson's Shortbread by summer 2017.
 So far are well on track to meet the £100,000 target.

 And it's why for a great many years we have pursued projects to address our impact on the world around us.
 We care about the environment and are committed to achieving sustainability across our business to help protect the planet for future generations.
 Easy words perhaps, but set out below are a range of the actions we have taken to support our commitment.